Tunisian democracy in turmoil after president sacks government | Politics

 Though it has failed to deliver prosperity or good governance, Tunisia's democratic experiment since 2011 has stood in stark contrast to the fate of other countries where Arab Spring revolts ended in bloody crackdowns and civil war.
 Outside parliament, supporters of Saied and Ennahda hurled insults and bottles at each other.

+A young Saied supporter who gave his name as Ayman said he was opposed to Ennahda - a party once close to the Muslim Brotherhood.
 "We are here to protect Tunisia.
-We have seen all the tragedies under the rule of the Muslim Brotherhood," said a young man who gave his name as Ayman.
-He was referring to the Islamist movement founded in Egypt in 1928 which inspired Sunni Islamists across the Arab world, including Ennahda.
+We have seen all the tragedies under the rule of the Muslim Brotherhood," he said, referring to the Islamist movement founded in Egypt in 1928 which inspired Sunni Islamists across the Arab world.

 Imed Ayadi, an Ennahda member, likened Saied to Egyptian President Abdel-Fattah al-Sisi, who deposed the Brotherhood's elected former President Mohamed Mursi and banned the group in 2013.
 In recent years, Ennahda has sought to distance itself from the Brotherhood.
 "Saied is a new Sisi who wants to collect all authority for himself ...We will stand up to the coup against the revolution," Ayadi said.

-The article requires consultation with the prime minister and parliament speaker.
-Ghannouchi has denied being consulted.
-Mechichi has not spoken in public.
-It also requires approval by a constitutional court that has not yet been created.

 Two of the other main parties in parliament, Heart of Tunisia and Karama, joined Ennahda in accusing Saied of a coup.
-The international response was muted on Monday, as regional allies of Ennahda, including Turkey, decried Saied's moves as a coup.
+Regional allies of Ennahda, including Turkey, decried Saied's moves as a coup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)